 Maldives is currently experiencing an increase in respiratory infections which include cases of influenza.
 The routine influenza surveillance system has shown about 73 cases of Influenza A (H1N1) as of 21st May 2018.
 In the Maldives, 4000-5000 number of Acute Respiratory Tract Infections (ARI) are reported weekly.
 Confirmatory tests for Influenza were undertaken,180 samples were tested, amongst which 73 were positive for Influenza A (40%) and 1 for Influenza B. H3N2 is the predominant strain reported amongst samples subtypes.

-After the 2009 influenza pandemic, H1N1 has circulated as normal seasonal influenza and causes seasonal influenza outbreaks every year around the world.
-As such, the influenza H1N1 infection is now similar to any other influenza outbreak and not any more severe or dangerous.
-However, very young children, the pregnant, the elderly and those with certain preexisting conditions such as lung disease can sometimes have more severe disease or complications.
+After the 2009 influenza pandemic, Maldives also experienced an Influenza outbreak during March 2017.
+Very young children, the pregnant, the elderly and those with certain preexisting conditions such as lung disease can sometimes are at higher risk for severe disease or complications.